deepsphere/deepsphere-cosmo-tf1/README.md

 While the instructions are simple, the experiments will take a while.

 1. Get the main dataset.
    You need to ask the [ETHZ cosmology research group][cosmo_eth] for a copy of the data.
+The simplest option is to request access on Zenodo at https://zenodo.org/record/1303272

+   Note, that it requires writing a description of the project which the dataset is intended to be used.

 2. Preprocess the dataset.
    ```